5/8/2025

 Analyst, Wolf Research

-OK, maybe just following up on the last question, because I believe for twenty twenty six, the plan or at least the expectation was for a pretty significant increase in in EV launches in Europe.
-So should should we be assuming that those programs are getting pushed out or delayed, or is that just a reference to what you're seeing over the next couple of quarters?
+Okay.
+Maybe just following up on the last question, because I believe for 2026, the plan, or at least the expectation was for a pretty significant increase in EV launches in Europe.
+So should we be assuming that those programs are getting pushed out or delayed, or is that just a reference to what you're seeing over the next few quarters?

 speaker